dklassic/GDC-transcript/.github/CONTRIBUTING.md

 - The issue list of this repo is **exclusively** for feature requests (i.e. requesting for new transcription or tool function).
 Non-conforming issues will be closed immediately.

-- Transcription and translation error definitely exists so please don't open an issue, help us fix it instead!
+- Transcription and translation error definitely exists so please don't open an issue for that, help us fix it instead!

 - Try to search for your issue, it may have already been asked for.